 There are more complex usages of texts.
 For e.g. we can generate an extruded 3D object from the text.
 It’s not demonstrated here.

 This is not perfect though.
-Between the sentences there are not only periods but spaces as well.
+Between the sentences, there are not only periods but spaces as well.
 Therefore an extra space precedes the text.
 We can fix this subsequently.
-Let’s add a Text Trim module which trims the spaces at the beginning and at the end of the text.
+Let’s add a Text Trim module that trims the spaces at the beginning and at the end of the text.
 The other solution is to use a multi-character separator in Text Slice.
-So let’s make the separator a period and a space.
+So let’s make the separator a period and space.
 We can see that the spaces have vanished from the text.
 As you could spot I had to turn off the Multi Separ switch previously.
-When it is ON, the characters specified in Separators are not interpreted as one multi-character separator, but as alternatives, meaning that you can split a text at different characters, for e.g. at all periods, commas or semicolons.
+When it is ON, the characters specified in Separators are not interpreted as one multi-character separator, but as alternatives, meaning that you can split a text at different characters, for e.g. at all periods, commas, or semicolons.

 There are module types that perform conversions between text and numeric data.
 They won’t be discussed in detail here, but I’ll show some examples.
 Let’s add a Vector To Text module.
 Specify a few numbers as an input vector.
 This is our three-element vector.
-The module converts it to a text containing the list of elements, in this case separated by commas.
+The module converts it to a text containing the list of elements, in this case, separated by commas.
 But the Separator can be anything, for e.g. let’s make it a number of spaces and a plus sign.
 Here is the result.
 The format of the numbers themselves can be specified as well.
 For e.g. we can specify a fixed four decimals.
 The applicable format string can be found in a separate document.

 The inverse operation is performed by the Text To Vector module.
 Let’s wire our previous result text into it.
 We can see that the module gives an Error and the output is wrong.
 Obviously, we should specify the same separator we used previously.
 Let’s copy it from there.
 We also have to turn off the Multi Separ since we want a single multi-character separator.
-We can see that the module has managed to read the text, we’ve got back our vector and Error is OFF.
+We can see that the module has managed to read the text, we’ve got back our vector, and Error is OFF.

 Loading a text property into this panel can be done either in the previously presented way (button or double-click) or we can select between all the available Large Text properties within the compound using the Text Editor’s own dropdown list.